-Key Stages One and Two have PE twice a week.
+PE continues to be twice a week.
 One of these sessions is in the hall and the other is in the playground.
 We are required to teach a certain amount of PE each week and we do go outside in hot and cold weather.
 Please make sure that your child has the correct PE kit for going outside.
 They will need: